smooster/smooster/README.md

 ##Description
 smooster is a platform for web apps made for creatives

-##Tools, Libaries and stuff which helps us, develop awesome products
+##Tools, Libaries and stuff we love
+and helps us, develop awesome products

 * Gems
   * ruby on rails :)